 Broadview subway, exit at Parliament Street.)

-Toronto Zoo This zoo is located on a sprawling 710 acre site in the northeast corner of the city, and is known
+Toronto Zoo This zoo is located on a 710-acre site in the northeast section of the city, and is known for

-Harbourfront Toronto’s Harbourfront is a complex of unique shops and restaurants right on beautiful Lake
+Harbourfront Toronto’s Harbourfront is a complex of unique shops and restaurants right on Lake Ontario.
+If

-Ontario.
-If you’re all shopped out, you can just enjoy a nice stroll on the boardwalk, skate and take in the great
+you’re all shopped out, you can just enjoy a nice stroll on the boardwalk, skate and take in the great views of the

-views of the city skyline.
+city skyline.
 Summer weekends bring festivals and outdoor concerts.
-(See www.harbourfrontcentre.
+See www.harbourfrontcentre.com Public

-com Public transit: take any streetcar that goes to Harbourfront from Union Station – ask the driver 235
+transit: take any streetcar that goes to Harbourfront from Union Station – ask the driver for directions 235

 Queens Quay W, 416-973-4000